Welcome to my blog! Please feel free to read this short bio if you are new, return readers can scroll down to new post, thanks.

 My name is Victoria and I suffer from Schizoaffective Disorder (SA), which is basically Schizophrenia plus depression; this blog journals my progress from fall 2013 to now although I was diagnosed in 2008.
 I have experienced both the positive (hallucinations and delusions) and negative (lack of motivation, flat affect) symptoms of Schizophrenia and while the positive symptoms have been under control with Risperdal, since being diagnosed with Schizoaffective Disorder by UCLA in 2008, I have still suffered from the negative symptoms until recently when my psychiatrist added Latuda.
 Post diagnosis I received my Masters Degree in Psychology and work in the mental health field currently.

 I started this blog in fall 2013 which journals my personal recovery from Schizophrenia.
 The earliest entries chart my psychotic period 2006/2007 with much in between and my current focus is managing the negative symptoms of Schizophrenia.
 I welcome all feedback and enjoy meeting new people through this blog and other articles I have written.
-I have also written a book which is available on Amazon by myself, Victoria Marie Alonso- My personal recovery from Schizophrenia, which is for loved ones or those afflicted with this disorder.
+I have also written a book which is available on Amazon by me, Victoria Marie Alonso- My personal recovery from Schizophrenia, which is for loved ones or those afflicted with this disorder.
 This blog has been viwed almost 5,000 times and by over 50 countries!
 Bienvenidos a todos!
 Welcome to all!

 Please feel free to email me to share your story or that of a loved one at: email@example.com